 Zaheen kept his look classic in a Tom Ford tuxedo.
-The morning of the wedding, Haniya gave him starfish cufflinks to match the couple's wedding's theme.
+On the morning of the wedding, Haniya gave him starfish cufflinks to match the couple's wedding theme.

 "When we were designing my dress, I told Naeem that I wanted a form-fitted mermaid silhouette with a long train and an open back, and he went from there," says Haniya.
 It was the perfect combination of modern and timeless details.

 With Vizcaya Museum and Gardens serving as a breathtaking backdrop, Haniya needed an equally dramatic veil.
 "It was especially spectacular and unlike any other veil I'd ever seen, covered in three-dimensional flower appliques," she describes.